Hawaiian Kingdom: Overthrow

-1895 rebellion

-On July 17, 1893, Sanford B. Dole and his committee took control of the government and declared itself the Provisional Government of Hawaii "to rule until annexation by the United States" and lobbied the United States for it.
-Dole was president of both the Provisional Government and the later Republic of Hawaii.
-During this time, members of the former government lobbied in Washington D.C. for the United States to restore the Hawaiian Kingdom.
-President Grover Cleveland considered the overthrow to have been an illegal act of war; he refused to consider annexation of the islands and initially worked to restore the queen to her throne.
-Between December 14, 1893, and January 11, 1894, a standoff occurred between the United States, Japan and the United Kingdom against the Provisional Government to pressure them into returning the Queen known as the Black Week.
-This incident drove home the message that President Cleveland wanted Queen Liliʻuokalani's return to power, and so on July 4, 1894, the Republic of Hawaii was requested to wait for President Cleveland's second term to finish.
-As lobbying continued in Washington during 1894, the royalist faction was secretly amassing an army 600 strong led by former Captain of the Guard Samuel Nowlein.
-In 1895 they attempted a counter-rebellion, and Liliʻuokalani was arrested when a weapons cache was found on the palace grounds.
-She was tried by a military tribunal of the Republic, convicted of treason, and placed under permanent house arrest in her own home.
+On July 17, 1893, Sanford B. Dole and his committee took control of the government and declared itself the Provisional Government of Hawaii "to rule until annexation by the United States".
+The Provisional Government was reorganized as the Republic of Hawaii in 1894; Dole served as president of both.
+The committee and members of the former government both lobbied in Washington, D.C. for their respective positions.

+President Grover Cleveland considered the overthrow to have been an illegal act of war; he refused to consider annexation and initially worked to restore the queen to her throne.
+Between December 14, 1893, and January 11, 1894, a standoff known as the Black Week occurred between the United States, the Empire of Japan and the United Kingdom against the Provisional Government to pressure them into returning the Queen.
+This incident drove home the message that President Cleveland wanted Queen Liliʻuokalani's return to power.
+On July 4, 1894, the Republic of Hawaii was requested to wait for the end of President Cleveland's second term.
+While lobbying continued during 1894, the royalist faction amassed an army 600 strong led by former Captain of the Guard Samuel Nowlein.
+In 1895 they attempted the 1895 Wilcox rebellion.
+Liliʻuokalani was arrested when a weapons cache was found on the palace grounds.
+She was tried by a military tribunal of the Republic, convicted of knowledge of treason, and placed under permanent house arrest.

-On January 24, 1895, while under house arrest Liliʻuokalani was forced to sign a five-page declaration as "Liliuokalani Dominis" in which she formally abdicated the throne in return for the release and commutation of the death sentences of her jailed supporters, including Minister Joseph Nāwahī, Prince Kawānanakoa, Robert Wilcox and Prince Jonah Kūhiō:
+On January 24, 1895, while under house arrest Liliʻuokalani was forced to sign a five-page declaration as "Liliuokalani Dominis", not written by her, which states that she formally abdicated the throne.
+This was to be in return for the release and commutation of the death sentences of her jailed supporters, including Minister Joseph Nāwahī, Prince Kawānanakoa, Robert William Wilcox and Prince Jonah Kūhiō.

+The Republic of Hawaii was dissolved and the Hawaiian Islands were annexed by the United States by the Joint Resolution to Provide for Annexing the Hawaiian Islands to the United States, known as the "Newlands Resolution".